Guide

 Key Takeaways for Personal Injury Lawyers

-1. MMI as a Multi-Stage Process, Not a Single Moment
+1. Maximum Medical Improvements as a Multi-Stage Process, Not a Single Moment

 MMI occurs at various points in a client’s treatment journey.
 Reaching one stage of MMI—such as after physical therapy—doesn’t mean the client won’t need further medical intervention.
-Understanding this progression helps lawyers avoid premature settlements and ensure claims reflect all necessary treatments.
+Understanding this progression helps lawyers avoid premature settlements and ensure claims reach maximum medical improvement payouts.

 2. Thorough Medical Documentation is Crucial